Darren Sproles: 2011 season

 On December 26, 2011, during a game against the Atlanta Falcons, Sproles had 236 all-purpose yards.
 On special teams, he had four kick-off returns for 147 yards, including a 92-yard return in which he almost returned the football to the house, and on offense, he had just 89 yards of total offense, with five carries for 67 yards, two receptions for 22 yards but with a nine-yard touchdown pass from Drew Brees.
 This last-play touchdown pass in the fourth quarter helped Drew Brees break the single season record for passing yards (5,084), held by Dan Marino since 1984.
 That pass gave Brees 5,087 yards for the 2011 regular season with one game remaining.

 On January 1, 2012, in the last regular season game, a 45–17 blowout of the Carolina Panthers, Sproles had 168 all-purpose yards, in which he had five returns for 99 yards on special teams, and broke the NFL record for all-purpose yards in a season (2,696).
 Sproles played in both of the Saints' playoff games, scoring three touchdowns, including a 44-yard catch and run in the fourth quarter of a celebrated back-and-forth contest against the San Francisco 49ers that the Saints ultimately lost 36–32.
+Sproles set a record for most catches in a playoff game; his record was matched by James White in 2019.

 Sproles broke over 1,000 all-purpose yards in only his seventh game as a Saint.
 Maintaining an average of 168.5 all purpose yards per game Sproles finished the 2011 season with 2,696 all-purpose yards, breaking the NFL single-season record, previously set in 2000 by Derrick Mason (2,690 yards).
 He was ranked 86th by his fellow players on the NFL Top 100 Players of 2012.